284 Billion Parameters, 13 Billion Moving

 284 Billion Parameters.
 13 Billion Active.
 Here's Why That Matters.

-The VRAM Reality and What Quantization Does
+The VRAM Reality and What FP8 Does

 One Million Tokens.
 That's Not Marketing Language.